alvarofranz/tame-your-time/README.md

 # Tame Your Time
-As simple Python script to stay tuned to what you are doing with your time.
+A simple Python script to stay tuned to what you are doing with your time.
 It keeps track of your active time (assuming you are inactive when you don't move your mouse for 30 seconds) and also notifies you once every 15 minutes to let you know on what "focus time block" you are.

 ## What the heck is a "Focus time block"